What Is The Greatest Measure Of Length

 It wasn't until the 19th century that astronomers finally succeeded in measuring stellar parallax accurately.
 In 1838, Friedrich Bessel made the first successful measurement of the parallax of the star 61 Cygni.
 Shortly after, other astronomers, such as Thomas Henderson and Friedrich Georg Wilhelm Struve, also measured the parallax of other stars.

-These initial measurements were groundbreaking because they provided the first direct evidence that stars were at vast distances from our solar system.
-However, these early parallax measurements were difficult and imprecise.
+These initial measurements were notable because they provided the first direct evidence that stars were at vast distances from our solar system.
+Still, these early parallax measurements were difficult and imprecise.
 As telescopes and measuring instruments improved, so did the accuracy of parallax measurements.

 The Birth of the Parsec

 The term "parsec" was coined in 1913 by British astronomer Herbert Hall Turner.
-He cleverly combined the words "parallax" and "second" to create a new unit that directly reflected the method used to measure it.
+Here's the thing — he cleverly combined the words "parallax" and "second" to create a new unit that directly reflected the method used to measure it.
 The parsec provided a convenient way to express the enormous distances to stars without resorting to cumbersome numbers in kilometers or miles.

 The introduction of the parsec streamlined astronomical calculations and made it easier for astronomers to communicate their findings.
 It quickly became the standard unit of distance in astronomical research, and it remains so today.